aws-amplify/amplify-swift/AmplifyPlugins/Storage/AWSS3StoragePluginFunctionalTests/README.md

 6. You can now run most of the integration tests.

-7. To successfully run AWSS3StoragePluginAccessLevelTests, run `testSetUpOnce()` to sign up two users.
+7. To successfully run AWSS3StoragePluginAccessLevelTests, sign up two users.

 8. `amplify console auth`
 ```perl
 ?
 Which console `User Pool`
 ```

-Click on `Users and groups`, select the both users that were created and click Confirm User.
+9. Click on `Users and groups`, Sign up a new user with the email and password specified in step 4, and click on Confirm User.

+10. Run the rest of the tests.

 You should now be able to run all of the tests from AWSS3StoragePluginAccessLevelTests